prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Optional list of hosts and IPs that will be injected into the Pod&rsquo;s
+<p>hostAliases is the optional list of hosts and IPs that will be injected into the Pod&rsquo;s
 hosts file if specified.</p>
 </td>
 </tr>